-Omi Pramiana\, Agus Taufik Hidayat, Dwi Ermayanti Susilo, Sugeng Suprapto, Rachyu Purbowati Accounting Department STIE PGRI Dewantara Jombang East Java.
-Indonesia
+Omi Pramiana\, Agus Taufik Hidayat, Dwi Ermayanti Susto, Sugeng Suprapto, Rachyu Purbowati

+Accounting Department STIE PGRI Dewantara Jombang East

+Java, Indonesia

-\omi.dewantara@gmail.com, agustaufihidayat7799@gmail.com, dwi.stiedw@gmail.com, sugeng.dewantara@gmail.com, rachyu.dewantara@gmail.com
+\omi.dewantara@gmail.com, agustaufihidayat7799@gmail.com, 2vi.stiedw@gmail.com, sugeng.dewantara@gmail.com, rachyu.dewantara@gmail.com

 Abstract-This study was conducted to know the factor effecting of financial reporting aggressiveness and tax avoidance.
-The data used are secondary data taken from the financial report of the Mining Sector companies listed on the Indonesia Stock Exchange with as many as 164 financial reports, data analysis using Partial Lease Square (PLS) with warp PLS.
-The results showed that executive compensation had a significant negative effect on aggressiveness in financial reporting, and gender diversification had a significant positive effect on aggressiveness in financial reporting.
-Executive compensation has an insignificant negative effect on tax avoidance, gender diversification has a positive and insignificant effect on tax avoidance, and financial reporting aggressiveness has a significant positive effect on tax avoidance.
+The data used are seconts ry data taken from the financial report of the Mining Sector companies listed on the Indonesia Stock Exchange with as many as 164 financial reports, da19 analysis using Partial Lease Square (PLS) with warp PLS.
+The results showed that executive compensation had a significant negative effect on aggressi 31 ess in financial reporting, and gender diversification had a significant positive effect on aggressiveness in financial 14 porting.
+Executive compensation has an insignificant negative effect on tax avoidance, diversification has a positive and insignificant effect 8 tax avoidance, and financial reporting aggressiveness has a significant positive effect on tax avoidance.
 Financial reporting aggressiveness can be a full mediating variable between executive compensation and tax avoidance, financial reporting aggressiveness can be a partial mediating variable between gender diversification and tax avoidance.